nodecg/nodecg-cli/README.md

 ![CI](https://github.com/nodecg/nodecg-cli/workflows/CI/badge.svg?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/nodecg/nodecg-cli/badge.svg?branch=master)](https://coveralls.io/github/nodecg/nodecg-cli?branch=master)

+> ❗ WARNING: As of NodeCG v2, `nodecg-cli` versions earlier than v8.6.1 are no longer supported and *will fail* to install NodeCG v2 or greater.
+Please upgrade your installation of `nodecg-cli` by running `npm install -g nodecg-cli@latest`.

 ## Installation
 First, make sure you have [git](http://git-scm.com/) installed, and that it is in your PATH.
 Then, install [bower](http://bower.io/), which may be used to install bundles' dependencies: